sergiuionescu/gym-gopherfx/README.md

 * trade_result - for selling
 * -1 - when depleting the budget

-The episodes ends when the trading day is over or the budget is depleted.
+The episode ends when the trading day is over or the budget is depleted.